awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 ### Switch to a VPC\-only Region<a name="get-default-vpc-region"></a>

 Use this option if you want to use your existing account to set up your resources in a default VPC and you do not need to use a specific Region\.
-To find a Region that has a default VPC, see [Detecting supported platforms](ec2-classic-platform.md#ec2-supported-platforms)\.
+To find a Region that has a default VPC, see [Detect supported platforms](ec2-classic-platform.md#ec2-supported-platforms)\.

 ### Create a new AWS account<a name="get-default-vpc-account"></a>